bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Digital Privacy Tips
 ====================

-We live in an age where most everyone in the digital domain is being surveilled, profiled and targeted.
+We live in an age where almost everyone in the digital domain is being surveilled, profiled and targeted.
 That may be at a nation-state level, such as by the American [NSA](https://en.wikipedia.org/wiki/National_Security_Agency) and British